UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 ## Learning Objectives

-*Remember, Learning Objectives are NOT simply topics.
-They are statements of observable behavior that a learner can do after the learning experience.
-You cannot observe someone "understanding" or "knowing" something.*
+- Variable assignment: by the end of the game, given a variable, students will be able to assign values of the correct type to it with     100% accuracy

-- *assignment of variables*: *by the end of this game, given a variable, students will be able to assign values to that variable.*
+- Loops: by the end of the game, students will be able to solve basic tasks iteratively with a for or while loop

-- *iterations*: *by the end of this game, students given a task that requires several iterations, will be able to build a "for loop" to accomplish that task.  *
+- If/Else Statements: by the end of the game, students will be able to solve basic conditional tasks using an if/else statement

-- *function calls*: *by the end of this game, students will be able to show how to call a function given the function*
+- Function calls: by the end of this game, students will be able to show how to call a given function and supply it with the correct       arguments needed to run

 ## Prerequisite Knowledge